axios/axios/README.md

   onUploadProgress: ({progress, rate}) => {
     console.log(`Upload [${(progress*100).toFixed(2)}%]: ${(rate / 1024).toFixed(2)}KB/s`)
   },

   maxRate: [100 * 1024], // 100KB/s limit
 });
 ```

 ## SemVer

-Until axios reaches a `1.0` release, breaking changes will be released with a new minor version.
+axios follows the [Semantic Versioning Specification](https://semver.org/).
+Until it reaches a `1.0` release, breaking changes will be released with a new minor version.
 For example `0.5.1`, and `0.5.4` will have the same API, but `0.6.0` will have breaking changes.

 ## Promises